Hiking Zugspitze: Hut-To-Hut Trek to Germany’s Highest Summit

 Descent: 860 m

-Today is all about the highlight of this tour, summiting the Zugspitze.
-Before you can start the climb to the summit, you will first walk up steeply for 3.5 kilometers (2,2 miles) until you arrive at the Knorrhütte.
-This is also where you will spend the night, but for now you can leave some belongings there and continue your trek to the Zugspitze with a lighter daypack.
-From the Knorrhütte, the steep climb continues in a stony landscape.
-After covering another 3 kilometers (1,9 miles), you will be at the foot of the tough climb to the summit.
-Using steel cables, you climb and scramble over the ridge.
-This makes for panoramic views and in the distance you can see the Zugspitze slowly looming up.
-Once you reach the top, you will find the Münchner Haus and the memorable golden cross; welcome to Germany's highest point.
-When you've had enough of the stunning views, turn around and walk back to the Knorrhütte via the same challenging rock faces.
-Here it's time to celebrate your victory with a cold beer and the other hikers.
+Today is all about the highlight of this tour, climbing the Zugspitze.
+Before you can start the climb to the summit, you will first walk up steeply for 3.5 kilometers until you reach the Knorrhütte.
+Here you will also spend the night but for now you may leave some belongings there and continue your trek to the Zugspitze with a lighter day bag.
+From the Knorrhütte the steep climb continues in a stony landscape.
+After covering another 3 kilometers you are at the foot of the tough climb to the summit.
+Via steel cables you climb and clamber over the ridge.
+This provides panoramic views and in the distance you can see the Zugspitze slowly looming.
+However, the last section also provides an undeniable challenge.
+Some hikers like to carry via ferrata equipment or skip the section by taking the Zugspitzplatt cable car.

 Knorrhütte